BlaiseMoses01/cracker_barrel_pin_game/README.md

 # Pin Game Solver

-Ths is an algorithm I designed from scratch to find every possible solution to the puzzle game often found at Cracker Barrel resturaunts
+Ths is an algorithm I designed from scratch to find every possible solution to the puzzle game often found at Cracker Barrel restuarants

 ## Game Rules
 ### Setup